-- (3) An application referred to in subsection (2) must be accompanied by - - (a) such documentary proof that the applicant holds the relevant qualification in respect of the application as the Council may require; - (b) such documents and information as may be prescribed in respect of such application; - (c) such additional documents or information as the registrar or Council may require; and - (d) payment of the fees determined by the Council in respect of such applications. - (4) If the Council is satisfied that the qualification relating to the application has been prescribed and that subsection (3) and any other prescribed requirement, if any, have been complied with, it must cause such additional qualification or speciality, as the case may be, to be entered in the register against the name of the applicant. - (5) The Council may enter into the register against the name of an applicant an additional qualification or speciality not prescribed in terms of this Act, if - - (a) the Council is satisfied that the qualification upon which the applicant relies for registration in terms of this section is of a standard of professional education not lower than the qualification prescribed in respect of such application; and
+- (3) An application referred to in subsection (2) must be accompanied by - - (a) such documentary proof that the applicant holds the relevant qualification in respect of the application as the Council may require; - (b) such documents and information as may be prescribed in respect of such application; - (c) such additional documents or information as the registrar or Council may require; and - (d) payment of the fees determined by the Council in respect of such applications. - (4) If the Council is satisfied that the qualification relating to the application has been prescribed and that subsection (3) and any other prescribed requirement, if any, have been complied with, it must cause such additional qualification, speciality, professional category or additional professional category, as the case may be, to be entered in the register against the name of the applicant. - (5) The Council may enter into the register against the name of an applicant an additional qualification, speciality, professional category or additional professional category not prescribed in terms of this Act, if - - (a) the Council is satisfied that the qualification upon which the applicant relies for registration in terms of this section is of a standard of professional education not lower than the qualification prescribed in respect of such application; and - (b) the applicant passes to the satisfaction of the Council, whether in or outside Namibia, an examination prescribed by the Minister on the recommendation of the Council, or if no such examination has been prescribed, such examination as the Council may specify, in order to determine whether or not the applicant - - (i) possesses a standard of professional knowledge, skill and competence relating to the additional qualification, speciality or professional category for which registration has been applied and that would enable him or her to practise the profession in respect of the additional qualification, speciality or professional category concerned; and

-- (b) the applicant passes to the satisfaction of the Council, whether in or outside Namibia, an examination prescribed by the Minister on the recommendation of the Council, or if no such examination has been prescribed, such examination as the Council may specify, in order to determine whether or not the applicant - - (i) possesses a standard of professional knowledge, skill and competence relating to the additional qualification or speciality for which registration has been applied and that would enable him or her to practise the profession in respect of the additional qualification, speciality or professional category concerned; and - (ii) is proficient in the official language of Namibia. - (6) The Council may identify, for the purposes of subsection (5) and from time to time, the person or persons who have to conduct the examination referred to in that subsection. - (7) An applicant referred to in subsection (2) must pay the fees determined by the Council in terms of section 28 in respect of an examination conducted in terms of this section before sitting for any such examination. - (8) The registrar must - - (a) inform an applicant in writing of any decision made in terms of this section; - (b) issue to the applicant, if the application had been granted in terms of subsection (4) or (5), a certificate relating to the registration concerned and enter his or her name into the relevant register; and - (c) inform the applicant, if the application had been refused, of the reasons for such refusal. - (9) Any person who assumes, uses or publishes in any way whatsoever any name, title, description or symbol indicating, or calculated to lead any person to infer, that he or she holds any qualification or speciality registered in terms of this section, and if such qualification o speciality is not so registered, is guilty of an offence and on conviction liable to the penalties specified in section 58(b).
+- (ii) is proficient in the official language of Namibia. - (6) The Council may identify, for the purposes of subsection (5) and from time to time, the person or persons who have to conduct the examination referred to in that subsection. - (7) An applicant referred to in subsection (2) must pay the fees determined by the Council in terms of section 26 in respect of an examination conducted in terms of this section before sitting for any such examination. - (8) The registrar must - - (a) inform an applicant in writing of any decision made in terms of this section; - (b) if the application had been granted in terms of subsection (4) or (5), issue to the applicant a certificate relating to the registration concerned and enter his or her name into the relevant register; and - (c) if the application had been refused, inform the applicant of the reasons for such refusal. - (9) Any person who assumes, uses or publishes in any way whatsoever any name, title, description or symbol indicating, or calculated to lead any person to infer, that he or she holds any qualification, speciality, professional category or additional professional category registered in terms of this section, and if such qualification, speciality, professional category or additional professional category is not so registered, is guilty of an offence and on conviction liable to the penalties specified in section 61(b).